zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    about the Telnet protocol.

-   :name: The attempted authentication name.
+   :param name: The attempted authentication name.

-   :c: The connection.
+   :param c: The connection.

    .. zeek:see:: authentication_accepted authentication_skipped login_failure